Skip to main content

 • Taking part in national lobbying on issues affecting students.

-• Pay an annual membership fee of £25,098.40 to NUS UK.
+• Paying an annual membership fee of £25,098.40 to NUS UK.

 What is the National Union of Students (NUS)?

 The National Union of Students (NUS) is the national organisation representing university and college students across the UK.
 It works to achieve national change for students, campaigning on issues that affect education and student life.
-NUS is one of the world’s largest student movements and brings together students, educators, activists, and advocates to make education accessible, enjoyable, and lifelong.
-It aims to ensure students’ voices are heard, protect their interests, and address challenges across society.
-Find our more on their website.
+NUS is one of the world's largest student movements and brings together students, educators, activists, and advocates to make education accessible, enjoyable, and lifelong.
+It aims to ensure students' voices are heard, protect their interests, and address challenges across society.
+Find out more on their website.

-What is the Aston Students' Union current membership?
+What is Aston Students' Union's current membership?

-Aston Students' Union is currently a dual member, meaning we are part of both: NUS UK and NUS Charity.
+Aston Students' Union is currently a dual member, meaning we are part of both NUS UK and NUS Charity.
+These memberships do different things, cost different amounts, and only one of them is included in the upcoming referendum.

 NUS UK

+What is it?
 The national organisation that campaigns for students and represents student voices at a national level.

-NUS UK leads on national campaigns, provides political representation and lobbying on issues affecting students.
+What does it do?
+NUS UK leads national campaigns and provides political representation and lobbying on issues affecting students.

 NUS Charity

+What does it do?
 NUS Charity provides training, governance and operational support, and helps to develop Students' Unions.

 The Debate

-Take a look at what it means when you vote to Leave or Remain.
+Take a look at what it means when you vote to leave or remain.

-Vote YES (To disaffiliate from NUS UK)
+To disaffiliate from NUS UK

-Vote NO (To remain affiliated to NUS UK)
+To remain affiliated to NUS UK

 • National representation gives us the benefit of any national lobbying campaigns NUS UK undertakes.

-Vote Yes Case | Statement from Vote Yes Campaign Team
+Statement from the Vote Yes Campaign Team

-Vote YES to Disaffiliate from NUS UK.
+Vote YES to disaffiliate from NUS UK.

 Aston Students' Union pays over £25,000 every year in NUS UK affiliation fees.
 Your money that could instead fund societies, mental health support, academic resources, and student life right here on campus.
 Yet the NUS delivers little meaningful impact for Aston students, with many of its services accessible independently or through alternative providers, making this a poor return on investment.